Developer-Parth/Cursor-crackers-animation/README.md

 ## Features

-- ðŸŽ¨ **Dynamic Particle Animation**: Interactive particles follow the cursor and change properties dynamically on click.
+- **Dynamic Particle Animation**: Interactive particles follow the cursor and change properties dynamically on click.
-- ðŸ“± **Responsive Design**: Works seamlessly across all devices and screen sizes.
+- **Responsive Design**: Works seamlessly across all devices and screen sizes.
-- ðŸ”— **Social Media Links**: Easy access to Telegram and YouTube with beautifully styled links.
+- **Social Media Links**: Easy access to Telegram and YouTube with beautifully styled links.
-- ðŸ–Œï¸ **Customizable**: Fully customizable colors, animations, and styles.
+- **Customizable**: Fully customizable colors, animations, and styles.

 ---